Nike-Inc/gimme-aws-creds/README.md

 ```

 ## Usage

+### App configuration in Okta Identity Engine

+To use gimme-aws-creds with an Okta Idnentity Engine domain, you must create a new OIDC Native Application and connect it to your AWS integration app(s).

+The OIDC Native Application requires Grant Types `Authorization Code`, `Device Authorization` , and `Token Exchange`.
+These settings are in the Okta Admin UI at `Applications > [the OIDC app] > General Settings > Grant type`.

+The pairing with the AWS Federation Application is achieved in the Fed app's Sign On Settings.
+These settings are in the Okta Admin UI at `Applications > [the AWS Fed app] > Sign On`.
+Make sure to set the `Allowed Web SSO Client` value to the Client ID of the OIDC Native Application.
+Repeat that setting for each AWS application you want to access with gimme-aws-creds.

+Finally, set the Client ID in gimme-aws-creds (`gimme-aws-creds --action-configure` or update the `client_id` parameter in your config file)

 **If you are not using gimme-creds-lambda nor using appurl settings, make sure you set the OKTA_API_KEY environment variable.**